Skip to main content

 ScopeDescription

-SandboxThis inventory is preconfigured to be installed as small as possible.
+SandboxThis inventory is pre-configured to be installed as small as possible.
 Number of replicas is reduced to a minimum, only one central postgres cluster is installed.
 Optional components are deactivated, for alternatives only one alternative is installed.

-Full ScopeAll components are activated and preconfigured.
+Full ScopeAll components are activated and pre-configured.
 Still one central database is configured.
 Replicas of important services ensure a first high availability of the platform.
 (This inventory is a preparation for a production deployment.
 It has still to be adjusted to your needs.
 Only use this, when your base cluster is also highly available)

 You can store your inventory wherever you want on the control system.
 A good practice is to keep it out of the current repository structure, to avoid accidentally pushing it to git.
 The inventory contains secrets, and thus, must not get public!